agoodmanjerry/beacon-py/README.md

 ## License

 This project is licensed under the GNU General Public License v2.0 or later (GPL-2.0+).
-See [LICENSE](LICENSE) for details.

 ## Contributing